Search String

 Isometric Computer Role-playing Games

-Dominating cRPG History for two decades, isometric computer role-playing games are those whose area-graphics are projected in 2D isometric.
-Due to this perspective, party-based tactics are facilitated and combat aesthetics are enhanced.
+Dominating cRPG History for two decades isometric computer role-playing games are those whose area-graphics are presented in ¾ top-down view.
+Due to this perspective party-based tactics are facilitated and combat aesthetics are enhanced.

 Computer game journalists and academicians should differentiate between 3D cRPG and isometric cRPG.

-Being 2D and viewpoint-fixed, isometric playing fields by definition can only be scrolled, scaled or flipped horizontally or vertically.
+Being 2D and viewpoint-fixed isometric playing fields by definition can only be scrolled, scaled or flipped horizontally or vertically.
 If the viewport is rotated it is no longer isometric.
-Even if the rotation is conducted in 2D via graphics modes.

 Also, top-down by itself means plan view (as opposed to side elevation).
 If the cRPG employs an isometricesque playing field, top-down should be prefixed by ¾ (that is, "¾ top-down view").